Sexual revolution in 1960s United States: Changes in social norms

-Despite the changing social norms, it is unclear if rates of sex increased in revolutionary proportions during the 1960s.
-Daniel Scott Smith studied sex rates and saw increases in certain groups between 1940 and 1967.
-As John Levi Martin explains, “[Scott] concludes that members of the upper classes, whom the female-college-student surveys tend to study, change later than the rest of the population, and it is when they finally rejoin their lower-class counterparts in sexual mores and behavior that we suddenly believe a sexual revolution is upon us.
-This argument is supported by historical work that suggests that premarital sex – and not simply sex with a fiancé – was by no means uncommon among urban working-class women before the 1920s.”
+During the changing norms, several studied sex rates to identify trends.
+Several researched and presented different answers.
+Daniel Scott Smith discovered an increase in sex rates within certain groups between 1940 and 1967.
+As John Levi Martin explains, "[Scott] concludes that members of the upper classes, whom the female-college-student surveys tend to study, change later than the rest of the population, and it is when they finally rejoin their lower-class counterparts in sexual mores and behavior that we suddenly believe a sexual revolution is upon us.
+This argument is supported by historical work that suggests that premarital sex – and not simply sex with a fiancé – was by no means uncommon among urban working-class women before the 1920s."

-In addition, Phillips Cutright examined data about the age of first menses in the Western population and illegitimacy levels from 1940 to 1968, and he found that no changes of revolutionary proportions occurred.
-The only “substantial increases” were among young whites with their future husbands.
-He determined that the age of the first menses in women decreased from 1940 to 1968 likely due to better nutrition, which suggests that earlier “low illegitimacy rates among young girls were due to biological factors as well as to the social controls depressing sexual activity.”
-He suggests that “the myth of an abstinent past and promiscuous present is highly exaggerated.”
+In addition, Phillips Cutright examined data about the age of first menses in the Western population and illegitimacy levels from 1940 to 1968.
+He discovered that no significant changes of revolutionary proportions occurred.
+The only "substantial increases" were among young whites with their future husbands.
+He determined that the age of the first menses in women decreased from 1940 to 1968 likely due to better nutrition, which suggests that earlier "low illegitimacy rates among young girls were due to biological factors as well as to the social controls depressing sexual activity."
+He suggests that "the myth of an abstinent past and promiscuous present is highly exaggerated."